William Heberd Cook

 born June 19, 1881 in Vincennes, Indiana.
 He died in Breckenridge, October 4, 1940 and is buried in Albany, Texas.
 W. H. was

-Arriving in Albany, Texas from Vincennes in 1904, W. H. was in the dry
+in Albany, Texas from Vincennes in 1904 and working in for Mr. Raines, he eventually entered into the dry goods & grocery

-where he operated at 200 East Walker St. “W. H. Cook Auto Supply” until his death.
+at 200 East Walker St. “W. H. Cook Auto Supply” until his death.
 The relationship with Jno.
+F. Cook apparently

-F. Cook apparently did not end when the business was sold because the families continued to have mineral interests together
+did not end when the business was sold because the families continued to have mineral interests together until 1969, when

-until 1969, when John H. Sedwick, son of Jno.
-F and then president of The First National Bank of Albany included in a
+John H. Sedwick, son of Jno.
+F and then president of The First National Bank of Albany included in a letter that their

-letter that their relationship was “more of a father-son, or real close brothers, that just normal business associates.”
+relationship was “more of a father-son, or real close brothers, that just normal business associates.”
+He continued

-He continued “In the summer of 1915, my dad let me go to Breckenridge with Mr. Cook to work in the store they had there.
+“In the summer of 1915, my dad let me go to Breckenridge with Mr. Cook to work in the store they had there.
+I did the

-I did the sweeping out and lighted the lamps at sun down and sold during the day.
-Mrs. B. S. Walker and daughters, Gladys
+sweeping out and lighted the lamps at sun down and sold during the day.
+Mrs. B. S. Walker and daughters, Gladys and Pansy,

-and Pansy, were my best customers.
+were my best customers.
 I also trucked the merchandise over from Albany in a Model T solid tire Ford truck.
-At
+At dark, Mr. Cook

 The parents of William